 Trusts can be created as part of a lifetime planning strategy, or on death through what are known as Will Trusts.
 This lessens your own wealth and thus reduces your exposure to inheritance tax.
 Additionally, placing assets into a trust can be advantageous for income tax purposes, as individual beneficiaries’ annual income tax-free allowances may be utilised for the reduction or elimination of income tax on rental income, for instance.

-In either case, we can explain to you exactly which type of trust is most suitable for your needs and what the benefits of using such trusts are.
+In either case, out team of experienced trust solicitors can explain to you exactly which type of trust is most suitable for your needs and what the benefits of using such trusts are.
 We have experience in managing trusts and can either work with you regarding the management of the trust or effectively manage the trust on your instruction.

 Once the assets are placed into trust, they are bound by the rules of the trust, which are detailed and complicated.
 Therefore, it is important that you obtain comprehensive advice before setting up a trust.
 There may be inheritance tax, income tax and capital gains tax implications, as well as tax returns to file on a yearly basis.
-We can set up the trust for you and, if you so wish, we will continue to manage the trusts accordingly.
+Our Will and Trust solicitors can set up the trust for you and, if you so wish, we will continue to manage the trusts accordingly.